MartinStyk/AndroidApkAnalyzer/README.md

 * Search application by name.

-Application doesn't require rooted device.
+Application doesn't require a rooted device.